Updated April 2026

 Disclose to Your Insurer

 Always tell your insurer about short-term rental activity before you start hosting.
-Non-disclosure can void your entire policy, leaving you unprotected.
+Non-disclosure can void your entire policy, leaving you completely unprotected.

 2